 - 1. Ask students to think of a time they made a new friend.
 How did it make them feel?
 Answer this question in Lesson 2: Community Council. - 2.
 Select a group of people in need of kindness, hope, and support that you would like your students to connect with.
-For example: residents of retirement homes, new immigrants and refugees, community helpers, or healthcare workers.
+For example: residents of retirement homes, new immigrants and refugees, or caregivers and workers on the front lines of COVID-19.
 Whichever organization or group you wish to support, please reach out directly to coordinate. - If you'd like to support medical staff at Skirball partner organization Children's Hospital Los Angeles, we would be happy to create a digital care package to send on your behalf.
 Just email your students' cards of kindness to buildabetterworld@skirball.org, and we'll take it from there. - 3.
 Talk with your students about the organization or group you've selected.
-Let them know about the people who will receive their cards and highlight how they strengthen your community.
+Let them know about the people who will receive their cards and highlight how the card recipients strengthen your community.
 As needed, help students with their messaging.